zmurchok/WM-LPA-PDE-Parameter-Screen/README.md

 #### Figures:

-1. Fig2.m: generates Fig 2.
-Needs Fig2a_functions.m and Fig2b_functions.m
+1. Fig3.m: generates Fig 3.
+Needs Fig3a_functions.m and Fig3b_functions.m
-2. Fig3.m: generates panels (a) to (f) of Fig 3.
+2. Fig4.m: generates panels (a) to (f) of Fig 4.
 Needs solver.m.
-3. Fig4x.py: generates data for panel (x) of Fig 4.
+3. Fig5x.py: generates data for panel (x) of Fig 5.
 Requires FEniCS.
-The data in Fig4d was collected from simulations shown in Fig 4a-c. pub_plotter.py makes the panels for the figure, and plotter.py makes the SI Movies.
+The data in Fig4d was collected from simulations shown in Fig 5a-c. pub_plotter.py makes the panels for the figure, and plotter.py makes the SI Movies.
+Data for (d) is collected in Fig5_data.csv and plotted with Fig5d.py.
-3. Figure 5 is produced in the screening above, with ParameterScreen_plots.m, PDEscreen_plots.m, and tristable_stability.m.
+3. Figure 6 is produced in the screening above, with ParameterScreen_plots.m, PDEscreen_plots.m, and tristable_stability.m.
-4. Figure 6 is produced with Fig6.m and Fig6a_driver.m, Fig6c_driver.m, and Fig6d_driver.m
+4. Figure 7 is produced with Fig7.m and Fig7a_driver.m, Fig7b_driver.m, and Fig7c_driver.m

 #### Other Files: